 Recent development in therapeutic targets in liver cancer

 Sorafenib is a first-line chemotherapeutic agent approved for advanced HCC.
-It is a multikinase inhibitor targeting Raf, EGFR, VEGFR, PDGFR, FMS-like tyrosine kinase-3 (FLT3) and c-kit[45,46].
+It is a multikinase inhibitor targeting Raf, EGFR, VEGF receptor (VEGFR), PDGF receptor (PDGFR, FMS-like tyrosine kinase-3 (FLT3) and c-kit[45,46].
 Clinical studies have revealed that sorafenib inhibits hepatic tumor growth and angiogenesis in advanced stage, but its prolonged exposure induces resistance[47-50].
 Recently it has been reported that the second-line drugs such as lenvatinib, regorafenib and ipilimumab have a better therapeutic outcome, and increase overall disease-free survival in liver cancer patients[51].
 Increased tumor growth and distance metastasis in sorafenib resistance patients and lower overall survival rates in sorafenib-treated liver cancer patients necessitate exploring new and potential therapeutic targets in liver cancer.
 Exploration of newer therapeutic agents and combinatorial drug regimens may also be explored to target the disease and increase the therapeutic outcome in patients.
 The current treatment strategy for liver cancer (first- and second-line therapies) is discussed in more detail in the subsequent section of this review.